bcgov/data-publication/pages/we_value_your_contributions.md

 	1. Click the ![Code](images/image_code.png) button.
 	1. Click the clipboard image ![clipboard](images/image_copy_url.png) as this copies the URL listed beside it
 1. On your workstation, create a new directory to store and modify the repository files.
-1. Open a DOS/PowerShell to that directory.
+1. Either using a program of your choice or open a DOS/PowerShell to that directory.
 1. Enter the command to create a `data-standards` subdirectory:
 	```
 	git clone <paste the URL from your clipboard>